TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-02-26-rector-part-2-maturity-of-php-ecocystem-and-founding-fathers.md

 PHP_CodeSniffer was read only, which is great for letting you know what is wrong, but not much for getting a coffee instead.
 So fixing part was added.

 Same was for PHP-Parser.
 It can read a code and allow it analysis.
-That's what [Ondřej Mirtes](https://ondrej.mirtes.cz/) uses in [PHPStan](/blog/2017/01/28/why-I-switched-scrutinizer-for-phpstan-and-you-should-too/) - context aware PHP anylisis ("this variable is of this type").
+That's what [Ondřej Mirtes](https://ondrej.mirtes.cz/) uses in [PHPStan](/blog/2017/01/28/why-I-switched-scrutinizer-for-phpstan-and-you-should-too/) - context aware PHP analysis ("this variable is of this type").

 Again useful, but what about that coffee?
 It won't make itself.